 The Secret to When Leaves Change Color

 The timing of color changes in the leaves is primarily driven by the increasing length of night.
 As the days grow shorter and the nights grow longer and cooler, biochemical processes being to change the leaf from green to some fall color variation.
 Different tree species change colors at different times.
 In Pennsylvania, a few trees, such as Blackgum and Dogwood trees, show brilliant fiery reds in late August through September.
 Maple trees will become red and orange in late September and into early October.
-Oaks only show their yellow or red colors long after the Maple trees have shed their leaves, normally in October.
+Typically, Oaks only show their yellow or red colors in October long after the Maple trees have shed their leaves.
+All of this deciduous (trees and shrubs that seasonally shed leaves) forest land is why Pennsylvania and the Northeast have a longer and more colorful fall season than most other places around the world.

 When to Book Travel for Peak Fall Foliage